peaBerberian/wasp-hls/README.md

   - [x] Buffer goal implementation (as in: stop loading segment once enough to fill the buffer up to a certain point are loaded)
   - [x] Parallel audio and video segment loading
+  - [ ] Synchronization between progress of audio and video segment requests (to e.g. stop doing audio segment requests when video ones become urgent).
   - [ ] Retry of failed requests with an exponential backoff
-  - [ ] Some sort of synchronization between audio requests and video requests (to e.g. stop doing audio segment requests when video ones become urgent, to free some bandwidth)

 Buffers:
   - [x] End of stream support (as in: actually end when playback reached the end!)